Competitive Advantage Attacks to Decentralized Federated Learning: Conclusion, Limitations, and Future Work

-In this paper, we propose \alg{}, the first competitive advantage attack to DFL.
-Using \alg{}, selfish clients can send carefully crafted shared models to non-selfish ones such that 1) selfish clients can still learn more accurate local models than performing DFL among themselves, and 2) selfish clients can learn much more accurate local models than non-selfish ones.
-We show that such shared models can be crafted by solving an optimization problem that aims to minimize a weighted sum of two loss terms quantifying the two attack goals respectively.
-Our evaluation on three benchmark datasets shows that \alg{} achieves the two attack goals and outperforms conventional poisoning attacks.
-Interesting future work includes 1) developing combined attack strategies, and 2) exploring new defenses against \alg{}.
+In this paper, we propose \alg{}, the first competitive advantage attack for DFL.
+In \alg{}, selfish clients craft shared models to 1). learn more accurate local models than performing DFL among themselves, and 2). outperform non-selfish clients.
+These models are generated by solving an optimization problem that balances two attack goals.
+Experiments on three benchmarks show that \alg{} achieves both attack goals and outperforms conventional poisoning attacks.
+However, while \alg{} is effective across various aggregation rules, its optimality is unknown for non-coordinate-wise rules (e.g., Krum, FLAME).
+Future work includes developing attacks that adapt to unknown or dynamic aggregation rules, extending \alg to broader settings, and designing defenses against \alg.